What is a Presence Scheduler?

 Key Points

-- Automates Slack presence during set hours
+- Automates Slack presence during set hours without requiring manual interaction

-- Supports custom schedules with breaks
+- Supports custom schedules with different hours per day and lunch break pauses

-- No workspace app installation typically required
+- No workspace app installation or admin approval typically required

 Examples